MeghaPuram/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR/README.md

 MENTOR NAME : NEELA SANTOSH KUMAR

-#### DESCRIPTION
+### DESCRIPTION
-The Collaborative Text Editor is a real-time document editing web application that allows multiple users to simultaneously edit and view a document.
+The Collaborative Document Editor is a real-time document editing web application that allows multiple users to simultaneously edit and view a document.
 It ensures seamless collaboration by utilizing WebSockets for real-time updates and Spring Boot with MongoDB for backend processing and data persistence.
 The frontend is built with React.js and integrates the Quill.js rich-text editor to provide a smooth user experience.

 This project is designed for team collaboration, enabling multiple users to work on the same document while preserving content consistency across different sessions.

-Features
+#### Features

 Real-time Collaboration: Multiple users can edit a document simultaneously, and changes are synchronized instantly using WebSockets.

 User Authentication: Secure login and authentication via OAuth providers.

-Role-Based Access: Users have different access levels such as Viewer, Editor, and Admin.

-Cursor Tracking: Displays live cursor positions of other users.

 Version History: Maintains a log of all changes made to the document.